Chart Color Schemes

 Health performance in Dundowran Beach is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Dundowran Beach faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-Approximately 54% (~1,380 people) have private health cover, compared to 47.7% across Rest of Qld.
+Approximately 54% of its total population (~1,457 people) has private health cover, compared to 47.8% across the rest of Queensland.

-The most common medical conditions are arthritis (10.7%) and mental health issues (7.3%).
-About 64.6% declare themselves completely clear of medical ailments, compared to 56.7% in Rest of Qld.
-There are 27.5% (699 people) aged 65 and over, lower than the 31.0% in Rest of Qld.
-Health outcomes among seniors are strong, performing better than the general population in health metrics.
+The most common medical conditions in the area are arthritis and mental health issues, affecting 10.7 and 7.3% of residents respectively.
+Conversely, 64.6% of residents declare themselves completely clear of medical ailments, compared to 56.7% across the rest of Queensland.
+As of June 2021, 27.5% of Dundowran Beach's residents are aged 65 and over (738 people), which is lower than the 31.0% in the rest of Queensland.
+Health outcomes among seniors in Dundowran Beach are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health